| CGI::Application::Plugin::AnyTemplate::Driver::TemplateToolkit - Template::Toolkit plugin to AnyTemplate |

 Internally, the TT objects are stored in a private hash keyed by the web application's class name.

-You can explicitly specify the class name when you call config
+You can explicitly specify the class name when you call config:

 If you don't specify the class name, then the package containing the subroutine

-is used.
+that called config is used.
 For instance:

-module hierarchy looks like this:
+A typical CGI::Application module hierarchy looks like this:

-CGI::Application My::Project My::Webapp
+My::Webapp

 In this hierarchy, it makes sense to store the cached TT object in

-.
+My::Project.
 To make this happen, either call $self->template->config

-, or explicitly name the storage_class
+from within My::Project, or explicitly name the storage_class when you call

 You can disable Template::Toolkit object caching entirely by

-providing a false value to the object_caching
+providing a false value to the object_caching driver config

 parameter:

-driver config parameter is not cached; it is set
+The include_paths driver config parameter is not cached; it is set

-.
+every time you call $self->template->load.
 So you can safely used

 cached TT objects even if the applications sharing the TT object need

-different include_paths
+different include_paths.

 The the CGI::Application::Plugin::AnyTemplate::Driver::TemplateToolkit manpage driver accepts the following config parameters:

-is true, then
+auto_add_template_extension is true, then

 the CGI::Application::Plugin::AnyTemplate manpage will append the value of

-.
+template_extension to filename.
 By default

-the template_extension
+the template_extension is .xhtml.

 If this config parameter is true, then the CGI::Application::Plugin::AnyTemplate::Driver::TemplateToolkit manpage will copy all of the webapp's query params into the template.